evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.claims.v1.QueryClaimRecordRequest"></a>
+<a name="evmos.claims.v1.QueryClaimsRecordRequest"></a>

-### QueryClaimRecordRequest
+### QueryClaimsRecordRequest
-QueryClaimRecordRequest is the request type for the Query/ClaimRecord RPC method.
+QueryClaimsRecordRequest is the request type for the Query/ClaimsRecord RPC method.

 | Field | Type | Label | Description |